 - You are directly or indirectly paid or entitled to payment for the performance of duties for an Employer.
 These hours will be credited to you for the computation period or periods in which the duties are performed; - You will be credited with 40 hours of work in Covered Employment for each week in a Calendar Year, that you are disabled and receiving workers' compensation benefits or weekly accident and sickness benefits.
 During this period, you cannot receive additional Pension Credits for the same non-work period for which you have already received Pension Credits from Employer contributions made on your behalf.
 No more than 1,500 hours will be credited in any one Plan Year, which includes hours of work combined with any hours credited to you during a period of disability. - Your disability and/or workers' compensation non-work time will be applied in the same year in which it occurred to increase your pension credit from a partial credit to a full credit for that year, if needed.
-The maximum number of hours that

-Covered Employment means employment for which an Employer is required to contribute to the

-Pension Trust Fund.
+The maximum number of hours that will be applied in any year is the amount needed to bring you up to one Pension means employment for which an Employer is required to contribute to the Pension Trust Fund.